bbroere/bbroere/README.md

 Hence you'll find some of my repositories to be centered around those two subjects.

 🎄Looking for something fun to do during the holidays?
 Take a look at [Advent of Code](https://adventofcode.com/).
-It is an ideal way to start a new language! ✨

 ## 📫 How to reach me